 A task enables the user to perform operations on domain objects.
 The operations may be performed at collection level (create new objects, delete or associate existing objects) or object level (modify the object attributes).
 The data model elements are selected according to task goals.
-In this respect, tasks are filtering data model elements which are further needed for user interface design.
+In this respect, tasks are filtering the data model elements that are further needed for the user interface design.

 IV.
-TASK MODELLING
+THE LAYERED TASK MODEL